codesport/admin-panel/README.md

   **Figure 2: Stage 1 - Application Layout Diagram with Corresponding File Structure**

-**Note:** As shown in the folder in Figure 2, each part of the application which is responsible for rendering view a should be its own component.
+**Note:** As shown in the folder in Figure 2, each part of the application which is responsible for rendering a view should be its own component.
 Clearly, we need to use our judgement in deciding to what level we 'componentize' our App.
 However, the wireframe provides a provides a pre-development game plan for development of our application.

-**Take Away:** Each section of the wireframe will will represent a React Component.
-Each Component may be further subdivided into aadditionalones, if needed.
+**Take Away:** Each section of the wireframe will represent a React Component.
+Each Component may be further subdivided into additional ones, if needed.

 ## Coding the Static Website: App.js, Controller.js, Header.js, and Master.js